aperezcastagnino/devops-playground/client/README.md

 To run this project:

-1- Run npm install to install dependencies.
+1- Run npm install

-2- Then, run npm start to start the development server.
+2- Then, run npm start